Sergio Almirón (footballer, born 1980): Akragas

 In 2015, Almirón accepted an offer from newly promoted Lega Pro club Akragas to play under new head coach Nicola Legrottaglie, a former teammate of his at Juventus.
 His playing stint at the Sicilian club, however, lasted only a few months.
 On 15 December 2015, Akragas announced Almirón's immediate retirement from active football with him joining the non-playing staff as a technical area coordinator.

 Personal life

-Almirón is the son of former Newell's Old Boys forward Sergio Omar Almirón.
+Almirón is the son of former Newell's Old Boys and Argentine forward Sergio Omar Almirón.